Instructions to Authors

 Keywords: Please provide up to 6 keywords which can be used for indexing purposes.

-Text Formatting: If possible, manuscripts should be submitted in Microsoft Word.
+Text Formatting: If possible, manuscripts should be submitted in Microsoft Word (do not use compressed file formats like zip or rar, also not PDF).
 A normal, plain font (e.g., 12-point Times Roman) should be used for the text, and bold font for emphasis.
 Use the automatic page numbering function to number the pages, and omit the use of field functions.
 Use tab stops or other commands for indents, and not the space bar.
 Use the table function, not spreadsheets, to create tables.
 Use the equation editor or MathType for equations.
 Save your file in doc/docx format (Word 2010 or higher).

 Headings: Please use no more than three levels of displayed headings.